YuYu Hakusho: "Just kill us if you're going to. Just spare us the sound of your voice." Oh, Hiei...

-There was a Beast Wars episode where Rhinox was captured by Megatron.
+There was an episode where Rhinox was captured by Megatron.
 If he had died there, he would have gone out in a pretty badass way (Not the fact that he was chained down with no way of moving, but his last words helped make up for it)

 Rhinox: If you're going to kill me, then shut up and get on with it.

 During Silverbolt's brief tenure as a Predacon, the Maximals take him down and he tells them to get on with destroying him.
 Dinobot, admittedly, is happy to take him up on it, but Rattrap and Cheetor firmly refuse; this is what convinces Silverbolt he's on the wrong side.

 The Transformers Prime episode "Rock Bottom" puts human sidekick Jack in the position to take out Megatron himself.
 Jack is at the controls of a Drill Tank, Megatron pinned down by a cave-in.

 Megatron: Well, what are you waiting for?
 Think of the glory!
 Seize the day!
 Optimus would.